cqframework/opioid-cds-r4/README.md

 ### Local Build

 The HL7 IG Publisher is committed to this repository to make building as easy as possible.
-To build locally, clone the repository and issue the following command in the root:
+To build locally, clone the repository and issue the following command at the root:

     java -jar "org.hl7.fhir.publisher.jar" -ig ig.json